gaburgersnail/gaburgersnail/README.md

    <img width="194" height="114" alt="flamingo-albert-albert-flamingo" src="https://github.com/user-attachments/assets/92b2a94d-6ddd-49a0-b3e1-28232a947a16" />

-I don't know how to start/keep a conversation, and i'm deeply sorry about that, because i LOVE talking!
+I don't know how to start/keep a conversation, and i'm deeply sorry about that.
 So if it ever seems like i'm uninterested or something, trust me, im not.
-I just don't know what to say. again, im sorry about that! (｡ᵕ ◞ _◟)
+I just don't know what to say. again, im sorry. (｡ᵕ ◞ _◟)

 My birthday is October 3rd!! 🎂 ◝(ᵔᗜᵔ)◜ !

 I really like playing Psychological horror games and PonyTown! („• ֊ •„)

 I like drawing

+Gisele Gurney is my comfort artist, while Bis and Uncle Outrage are comfort bands

 I'm a lil bit sensitive